King Cobra (2016 film)

-King Cobra is a 2016 American biographical film about the life and early career of former gay pornographic film actor Sean Paul Lockhart.
+King Cobra is a 2016 American biographical film about the life and early career of gay pornographic film actor Sean Paul Lockhart.
 It was directed by Justin Kelly and based on the book Cobra Killer: Gay Porn, Murder, and the Manhunt to Bring the Killers to Justice by Andrew E. Stoner and Peter A. Conway.

 The film was released on October 21, 2016, by IFC Midnight.